'Walking Dead': Are We Finally Going to See Maggie Again This Season?

 Also Read: 'Walking Dead': Everything We Know, and Think We Know, About Georgie

-That all probably felt like it was coming totally out of left field, considering how Maggie did not get any kind of real sendoff.
-Her final (as far as we know) episode also being Rick’s last didn’t help, since the episode basically functioned as Rick’s death episode.
-Whereas Maggie just kinda wasn’t around anymore after that one, with only a couple mentions of where she went in subsequent episodes.
+That all probably felt like it was coming totally out of left field, considering how casually Maggie left the show last season.
+Her final episode also being Rick’s last didn’t help, since the episode basically functioned as Rick’s death episode.
+Maggie, on the other hand, just kinda wasn’t around anymore after that one, with only a couple mentions of where she went in subsequent episodes.

 But Maggie is coming back.
 “Whiskey Cavalier” was canceled, and I guess Cohan and the powers that be at AMC have settled their dispute some way or another.
 At New York Comic-Con last year, AMC announced both that “The Walking Dead” was renewed for season 11 and that Cohan would return for that season.

-But now it seems like Maggie will actually make her return in the current season, season 10.
+But now it seems like Maggie very well actually might make her return in the current season, season 10.
 I say “seems like” because showrunner Angela Kang is being intentionally cryptic about the whole thing.
 “We may see her at some other point this season,” she told Entertainment Weekly, “But I don’t want to say too much about anything.”

 A comment like that would be a strange thing to say if Maggie weren’t going to show up in season 10, just because it creates hope and would probably annoy fans if she didn’t actually appear until season 11.
 So it feels safe to assume, right now, that Cohan will make some sort of appearance in the next eight episodes.
 That’s not a promise, of course.
 Anything could happen.
 But it’s likely that we’ll see her sooner rather than later.